• Written by

 When will I get my Social Security check?

-The Social Security check schedule varies depending on what day you were born on.
+The Social Security check schedule varies depending on what day you were born.
 If you were born on the 1st through the 10th, you’ll receive your check on the second Wednesday of every month.
-If you were born on the 11th through the 20th, you will get your check on the third Wednesday of every month.
-If you were born on the 21st through the 31st, you will get your check on the fourth Wednesday of every month.
+If you were born on the 11th through the 20th, you’ll get your check on the third Wednesday of every month.
+If you were born on the 21st through the 31st, you’ll get your check on the fourth Wednesday of every month.

 Can you live on Social Security alone?

-Whether you can live on Social Security alone depends on the cost of your monthly expenses and amount of debt.
-While it can be possible to live off your Social Security benefits alone, it’s probably best to increase your savings and consider other options, like an annuity, to improve your retirement security.
+Whether you can live on Social Security alone depends on your monthly expenses and amount of debt.
+While it can be possible to live off your Social Security benefits alone, it’s probably best to increase your savings and consider other options, such as an annuity, to improve your retirement security.

 Advertisement